kunder-lab/cl.kunder.webview/README.md

 __Parameters__:
 - __successCallback__: The callback that will be called when a webview is closed. _(Function)_
 - __errorCallback__: Is triggered when the plugin fails to be called or is called with error. _(Function)_

+### SubscribeExitCallback (Android only)
+Subscribes an exit callback that is triggered when ExitApp method is called.

+__Parameters__:
+- __successCallback__: The callback that will be called when a webview is closed. _(Function)_
+- __errorCallback__: Is triggered when the plugin fails to be called or is called with error.
+This can be empty function _(Function)_

+### ExitApp (Android)
+This method execute the subscribed exit callback if exist.
+Then close the webview.
+This method is usefull when onResume event is defined in your main app.
+You should set a flag in subscribeExitCallback success method.
+Then in onResume event you should verify the flag value.
+Finally the main app should call ionic.Platform.exitApp() method to close the app.

+### ExitApp (iOS)
+This method execute objective-C exit(0) method.